Hotel California: Accolades

 The Eagles won the 1977 Grammy Award for Record of the Year for "Hotel California" at the 20th Grammy Awards in 1978.
-Cash Box said that "the luxuriant harmonies are here, of course, along with muted rhythm guitars and vocal inflections that add a West Indian flavor" and "the multi-tracked guitar harmonies...end the cut with melodrama".
+Cash Box said that "the luxuriant harmonies are here, of course, along with muted rhythm guitars and vocal inflections that add a West Indian flavor" and "the multi-tracked guitar harmonies ... end the cut with melodrama".
 In 2003, the song was inducted into the Grammy Hall of Fame.

 The song is rated highly in many rock music lists and polls.
 Rolling Stone magazine ranked it number 49 on its list of "The 500 Greatest Songs of All Time" in 2004 and #311 in 2021.
 It was named one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 At the induction of the Eagles into the Rock and Roll Hall of Fame in 1998, all seven former and present members of the band reunited to perform "Hotel California" and "Take It Easy."

 The song's guitar solo was voted the best solo of all time by readers of Guitarist magazine in 1998, and was ranked 8th on Guitar Magazines Top 100 Guitar Solos.
 The song was also included in the music video game Guitar Hero World Tour.
 It was ranked number 1 in the list of the best 12-string guitar songs of all times by Guitar World magazine in 2015.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.